inaka/guidelines/README.md

 * Is in charge of the initial setup of machines for employees.
 * Keeps standards checklist for each project up to date.
 * Creates memos for each ops/PM meeting and shares them with all participants.
+* Participates in the hipchat [daily](DAILY.md)

 #### QA:

 * Checks that a build is stable and not crashing before sending it to the client.
 * Corroborates that delivered bugs or tasks are implemented as they were described in pivotal.
 * Takes notes about build versions/numbers used for submitting.
 * Makes sure that app is still working properly after client/server deploys or changes.
 * Documents test results if required by PMs.
 * Performs 'Update tests' once a new iOS release build is ready to be sent to the client.
+* Participates in the hipchat [daily](DAILY.md)

 ## How to use Pivotal/ JIRA